murtaza-bagwala/murtaza-bagwala.github.io/_posts/2018-6-4-Rx-Java-Intro.md

 I am back with the another post which aims to introduce a beginner reactive programmer to the complete power of the Java implementation of reactive programming.

-No experience with either reactive or functional programming is needed to follow the basics of RxJava, only familiarity with the basics of Java is required.
+Basic knowledge of functional programming is needed like (lamdbdas, lazy evaluation) to follow the basics of RxJava, other than this only familiarity with the basics of Java is required.

 ## Fundamental types